Granville Island: History

-The very first tenant, B.C.
+The first tenant, B.C.
 Equipment Ltd., set the standard by building a wood-framed machine shop, clad on all sides in corrugated tin, at the Island's western end.
 (Today the same structure houses part of the Granville Island Public Market.)
 The company repaired and assembled heavy equipment for mining and forestry industries and used barges for shipping.

 By 1923, virtually every lot on the Island was occupied, mostly by similar corrugated-tin factories.

 During the Great Depression, one of Vancouver's several hobo jungles sprang up on the False Creek flats opposite Granville Island's north shore.
 "Shackers" lived on the island, in town, or in floathouses, and survived by fishing and beachcombing and sold salmon, smelt, and wood door to door or at the public market on Main Street.
-They were basically self-sufficient and were left alone.

 During the Second World War, Wright's Canadian Ropes on the island was Canada's biggest manufacturer of heavy-duty wire rope.
 Their Green Heart product was supplied to forestry and mining industries.
 A fire in 1953 gutted their Granville Island factory so they moved to south Vancouver in 1956.

 In 1972, a federal order-in-council assigned management of the 14-hectare site to Canada Mortgage and Housing Corporation (CMHC).
 The federal government invested $24.7 million there between 1973 and 1982.
 In 1979, the federal and provincial governments converted a 50,000 square foot building to the Public Market.
 In 1980, the Emily Carr University of Art & Design was added to the island.

-Ron Basford, the Minister responsible for CMHC was, was referred to as Mr. Granville and was later recognized with the naming of Ron Basford Park on Granville Island.
+Ron Basford, the Minister responsible for CMHC, was referred to as Mr. Granville and was later recognized with the naming of Ron Basford Park on Granville Island.

 In 2016, the federal government announced a commitment to develop a 2040 plan to redevelop the island, in part because the Emily Carr University was going to move off the island.

+Businesses

 Granville Island Public Market

-The Granville Island Public Market was established in 1979 as a location where farmers and other food vendors could sell to consumers.
-It operates year-round in an enclosed facility where customers can purchase fresh produce, meat, fish and seafood, cheeses and other products, many locally sourced.
-There are generally 50 vendors in the market.
-The market includes retail food vendors, selling a range of items from Mexican, Asian, Greek and deli food to candy and snacks.
-The market attracts both local residents and tourists.
-The market includes a "kids market" designed for children.
+The Granville Island Public Market was established in 1979 as a place where farmers and other food vendors could sell to consumers.
+It operates year-round in an enclosed facility where visitors can purchase fresh produce, meat, fish and seafood, cheeses and other products, many locally sourced.
+There are generally 50 vendors selling a wide range of items, from Mexican, Asian, Greek and deli food to candy and snacks.
+A large scenic outdoor eating area adjacent to it overlooks downtown Vancouver.
+The Market attracts both local residents and tourists, and includes a "kids' market" for children.